dcustovic/chat-app/README.md

 # chat-app
 How to use:

+# Setup
+You must have Node.js installed.

-cd chat-app
+• cd chat-app

-npm install
+• npm install

-npm run start
+• npm start